 Needham would later go on to successfully promote the concept of the Magic Millions as a means of auctioning yearlings in Queensland but for the moment he seemed intent on selling just one horse to the public and that horse was Scomeld.
 Such was Scomeld’s form and trumpeted reputation that she went to the post for the S.T.C.
 Canterbury Guineas as the 4/7 favourite despite the weight of history.
 No filly had ever won the semi-classic since its inception in 1935.
 Oh!
 When will punters ever learn!
 There might be times when one tilts at bookmakers and challenges history in the betting ring, but the bagmen need to be offering a lot more value than 4/7 to be tempted.
 Predictably, it all ended in tears for Queensland when Red Nose, a colt by Reindeer, gave Theo Green, hitherto better known as a trainer of champion apprentices, his greatest training triumph with a horse.
 Perhaps the richest irony of the result was that whereas the much-heralded Scomeld was being aimed fairly and squarely at the A.J.C.
 Derby, Red Nose wasn’t even eligible for the race because of a flaw in the Stud Book records of his dam Pin.

 And so on to Rosehill where the new-look S.T.C. and A.J.C.
 Autumn Carnival got serious.
 In the wake of Manikato’s defeat in the Australian Cup, most of the sporting public believed that Bob Hoysted would abort his plans for the Rosehill Guineas and A.J.C.
 Derby with Manikato and chase the Doncaster instead.
-While keeping his options open about the Derby, Hoysted elected to run Manikato in the $125,000 Rosehill Guineas against his own age group over what was commonly regarded as an easy 2000 metres’ course.
+While keeping his options open about the Derby, Hoysted elected to run Manikato in the $125,000 Rosehill Guineas against his own age group over what was commonly regarded as an easy 2000 metres course.
 The punters were slow to learn the lesson from the Australian Cup and sent Manikato to the post as the 4/6 favourite with 7/1 freely available about Dulcify.
-For the second time in twenty days, Dulcify burst the bubble on the boom chestnut, who failed to run a place.
+For the second time in twenty days, Dulcify burst the bubble on the boom chestnut, which failed to run a place.
 It was left to the 66/1 chance, Champagne Boy, and Scomeld (8/1) to chase Dulcify home.

 Manikato and Dulcify each backed up again at Rosehill the following Saturday but in different weight-for-age races.
-Bob Hoysted had abandoned all thoughts of the Derby with the son of Manihi and now had his mind set on the A.J.C.
+Bob Hoysted had abandoned all thoughts of the Derby with the son of Manihi and now had his mind focussed on the A.J.C.
 Doncaster Handicap at Randwick instead.
 Whereas Manikato streeted a good field to win the S.T.C.
 George Ryder Stakes over 1400 metres, Dulcify had his colours lowered in the new-look $150,000 S.T.C.
 Tancred Stakes over 2400 metres by the top New Zealand galloper Shivaree.
 Dulcify might have been beaten but it took a course record and a glorious ride by Roger Lang on the Dave O’Sullivan-trained horse to do it.
 It was noticeable that Brent Thomson had the son of Decies much closer to the lead that day than usual and at no stage did he resort to the whip.
 Come Randwick, it would be a different story.

-Seventeen horses accepted for the 1979 renewal of the A.J.C.
+Seventeen horses were accepted for the 1979 renewal of the A.J.C.
 Derby and Dulcify went to the post as the short-priced favourite.
 Best backed to beat him was the New Zealand colt Kankama.
 A late October foal by the English stallion Skyhawk II out of a Prince Poppa mare, this bay colt had been bred by his joint owners, Dr John Sullivan and Noel Taylor, each past presidents of the Auckland Trotting Club.
 Kankama was trained in Auckland by Mark Sullivan, the 22-year-old son of the owner.
 Kankama had made quite an impact after he had arrived in Melbourne as an unknown maiden performer in the spring.

 Although he wasn’t entered for the Victoria Derby, Kankama did win the Derby Trial Stakes (2200 metres) at Geelong, coming from well back to sweep around the field on the home turn to win going away by four lengths in record time.
 Sent across to the West in the summer, Kankama got up in the last stride to beat Regimental Honour in the $200,000 W.A.T.C.
 Australian Derby on Boxing Day at Ascot.
 At his latest appearance, Kankama had finished seventh in the Rosehill Guineas and was being ridden in the Derby by the veteran New Zealand jockey, Bob Skelton, who had won his first N. Z. jockeys’ premiership as long ago as 1955-56.
 On the third line of Derby betting was the regally-bred colt, Down The Aisle, one of the many expensive yearlings purchased by the free-spending Bart Cummings at the 1977 New Zealand National Sales.
-A half-brother to the infamous Gold Pulse, Down The Aisle was by Imperialist out of Bridesmaid, a daughter of the legendary Sunbride.
+A half-brother to the infamous Gold Pulse, Down The Aisle, was by Imperialist out of Bridesmaid, a daughter of the legendary Sunbride.
 Bart Cummings had paid $90,000 for the horse as a yearling at Trentham on behalf of a syndicate headed by Cliff Vincent, although as we have seen he was by no means the most expensive of either Vincent’s or Cummings’ gambles at those sales.

 Another of Bart’s yearling purchases to make the field was Lord Folkestone, a glamorous silver-maned chestnut colt that at $20,000 had brought the highest price at the opening session of the Inglis Sydney Summer Yearling Sales.
 It was easy to see what had attracted Cummings at the time as the colt was out of the former top race mare Regal Jane, winner of both an A.J.C.
 Summer Cup and Queens’s Cup.
 Regal Jane herself was a full sister to the 1964 A.J.C.
 Oaks heroine, Jane Hero.
 Given Bart’s disqualification, Mal Barnes was saddling up both Down The Aisle and Lord Folkestone.